testdouble/test_data/README.md

 ### test_data:dump

-This task is designed to be run after you've created or updated your test data and you're ready to run your tests against it.
-The task creates several plain SQL dumps from your `test_data` environment's database:
+This task is designed to be run after you've created or updated your test data in the `test_data` database and you're ready to run your tests against it.
+The task creates several plain SQL dumps from your `test_data` environment's
+database:

 * A schema-only dump, by default in `test/support/test_data/schema.sql`